Jimmy Mullins

-James Joseph "Jimmy" Mullins (17 July 1863 – 26 November 1911) was an Australian football player and track racing cyclist.
+James Joseph Mullins (17 July 1863 – 26 November 1911) was an Australian football player and track racing cyclist.
 His most emblematic win was in the third annual Austral Wheel Race in 1889.

 Australian Football

 Mullins, who was a carpenter by trade, ended up playing for five South Australian Football Association clubs: Victorians in 1882, South Park in 1884, Norwood in 1885 and 1886, South Adelaide in 1886 and West Adelaide in 1887.

 Cycling

 After finishing his football career he became a member of the Norwood Bicycle Club.
 In his new found sport he proved to be more successful, winning £400 in trophies in four years.
 The highlight of his career came on 23 November 1889.
 Riding a penny-farthing bicycle, in front of 15 to 20,000 spectators at the Melbourne Cricket Ground, he won the two-mile Austral Wheel Race.
 A week later he would add the Australian 10 Mile Championship scratch race to that.